wangziang97/Differential-Privacy-Data-Post-Processing/README.md

 # Differential-Privacy-Data-Post-Processing

-Data post-processing procedure in the context of differential privacy.
+This repo introduces a data post-processing procedure in the context of differential privacy.

+Case 1: All individuals counts don't add up to the total count.
+They are independent.